 Fall 2021 Registration

-Fall registration for current students is underway
+Fall registration is underway

 If you’ve been considering starting college or are a current student working toward your degree, now is the time to register for fall classes!